Grant Resource Studio helps charities, CICs and community organisations build the Funding Knowledge Base that makes AI useful for grants.

 Optional Refresh and Improvement Support

-For organisations that want continued support after handover, we can arrange optional refresh and improvement sessions to add new applications, update evidence and strengthen content over time.
+For organisations that want continued support after handover, we can arrange refresh sessions to add new applications, update evidence and strengthen content over time.

 Process